 We enter into certain business arrangements that are not recorded in our condensed consolidated balance sheets or may be recorded in amounts that are different from the full contract or notional amount of the transaction.
 These arrangements are commonly referred to as "off-balance sheet arrangements," and expose us to potential losses in excess of the amounts recorded in the condensed consolidated balance sheets.
 The most significant off-balance sheet arrangements that we engage in result from the mortgage loan securitization and resecuritization transactions that we routinely enter into as part of the normal course of our business operations.
-We also hold limited partnership interests in LIHTC partnerships that are established to entities, some of which are consolidated no ur balance sheets and some of which are accounted for under the equity method.
+We also hold limited partnership interests in LIHTC partnerships that are established to finance the construction or development of low-income affordable multifamily housing and other limited partnerships.
+LIHTC and other limited partnerships may involve off-balance sheet set.